How to Forgive Yourself: Moving Forward After Relationship Mistakes

 Where repair is possible and appropriate — an honest acknowledgment, an apology that doesn't ask for anything in return, action that addresses harm you caused — making it matters.
 Not for the relief of being forgiven, and not if it would cause more harm than good to reach out.
 But where genuine repair is possible, the guilt that drove the action is harder to forgive when nothing has been done with it.

-Learning What It Has to Teach
+Learning What the Mistake Has to Teach

 Every significant mistake contains information: about the conditions that led to it, about something in yourself you didn't understand, about a pattern that needs to change.
 The question isn't just "what did I do" but "what was I not seeing about myself?"
 This inquiry — done honestly, not as self-attack — is what turns a mistake into something that actually changes future behavior.